Changissnz/nu_merchant_principal/README.md

 - $OBJ_3: I_3 > I_2 > I_1$.

-The first junction is one decision by Agent B to format its message into a secure format, such as digital encryption via some arbitrary mask procedures, denoted by $M_k$.
+The first junction is one decision by Agent B to format their message into a secure format, such as digital encryption via some arbitrary mask procedures, denoted by $M_k$.
 The "hardness" of the particular mask is denoted by $k$, such that $k$ is inversely proportional to this variable: